Congress leader Shivakumar moves HC seeking bail | Devdiscourse

-The trial court had said that Shivakumar's release at the crucial stage of investigation may hamper the probe, while noting that he is an influential person and may influence witnesses or tamper with documents.
-"The investigating agency must have a full, fair and free chance to investigate in depth so that it can reach to a logical conclusion.
+Justice Brijesh Sethi reserved the order on the petition after hearing extensive arguments by the counsels of Shivakumar and the ED.
+In his plea, the Congress leader claimed that the statement under Section 50 of the Prevention of Money Laundering Act (PMLA) could only be recorded by the Director of the ED and the statement recorded by any other officer in Shivakumar's case be removed from the records.

-"The release of the applicant at such crucial stage of investigation may hamper the investigation.
-Therefore, I am of the considered view that the applicant is not entitled for bail at this stage of investigation," the judge had said while denying Shivakumar relief Considering his bail application, the court had said that while it has to be conscious of the liberty of an individual, it cannot ignore the interest of society.
+Senior advocate Dayan Krishnan, appearing for Shivakumar, said the power to examine on oath lies with the Director of the ED and not anyone else.
+Additional Solicitor General Sanjay Jain, representing the ED, contended that the petition should not be entertained and none of the prayers even deserves issuance of notice to the authorities.

-A balance has to be struck between the two as the investigation in the present case was still at the initial stage, it stated.
-The court had also perused Shivakumar's medical report and noted that although he has undergone angiography, his condition was stable and has been advised medication.
+He argued that all the issues have already been decided by the Karnataka High Court on the petition of Shivakumar and he cannot be allowed to do "forum shopping".
+While denying bail to Shivakumar, the trial court had perused his medical report and noted that although he has undergone angiography, his condition was stable and has been advised medication.

 The ED had in September last year registered the money laundering case against Shivakumar, Haumanthaiah, an employee at the Karnataka Bhavan in New Delhi, and others.
 The case was based on a charge sheet (prosecution complaint) filed by the Income Tax Department against them last year before a special court in Bengaluru alleging tax evasion and 'hawala' transactions worth crores of rupees.

-The I-T department has accused Shivakumar and his alleged associate S K Sharma of transporting huge amount of unaccounted cash on a regular basis through 'hawala' channels with the help of the three other accused.
+The I-T department has accused Shivakumar and his alleged associate S K Sharma of indulging in transaction of huge amount of unaccounted money on a regular basis through 'hawala' channels with the help of three other accused.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)